NumanticSolutions/ccc-policy_assistant/README.md

 - Document & Vector Storage: [Google Cloud Storage](https://cloud.google.com/?hl=en)
 - User Interface: [Google Cloud Run](https://cloud.google.com/?hl=en) and [Streamlit](https://streamlit.io)

-## Quick Start
+### Quick Start

 1. Ensure your environment has all the necessary files.
 We use [Anaconda](https://www.anaconda.com/) to create virtual environments.
 In this repo, the Conda configuration file can be found in `data\environment\environment_adk.yml`.
 2. To see the bot in action on a local machine, run the following command line script: `streamlit run app.py` from the `interface` directory.

 ## What's Next?

-This repo is still under development and we still need to add the code for
+This repo is still under development, and we still need to add the code used in the following steps:

 1. Ingesting web data
 2. Creating and deploying ADK agents